 1. Enhancement for NDTJob IOC

 - Add new attribute “externalDataTypeRefList” representing the NDT Job is associated with one or more other ExternalDataType MOIs that are used for NDT modelling.

-- Add new attribute “supportedExternalDataList” for NDTFunction IOC which represents the external data supported by the NDTFunction for NDT modelling.
+2. Enhancement for NDTFunction IOC- Add new attribute “supportedExternalDataList” for NDTFunction IOC which represents the external data supported by the NDTFunction for NDT modelling.

+5.8.4 Evaluation of potential solutions

+Only one potential solution provided in clause 5.8.3 is identified.
+This potential solution proposes enhancing existing NDTJob IOC and NDTFunction IOC by reusing ExternalDataType IOC to carry the NDT MnS consumer’s external data preference for an NDT job and show the supported external data of NDT Function used for NDT modelling.
+The reuse of ExternalDataType IOC reduces the implementation complexity and is a feasible solution to satisfy the requirement in clause 5.8.2.

-5.8.4 Evaluation of potential solutions5.9 Use Case #9: NDT for Non-Terrestrial Network (NTN) Performance and Optimization Evaluation
+5.9 Use Case #9: NDT for Non-Terrestrial Network (NTN) Performance and Optimization Evaluation

 5.9.1 Description